wmasman/tvo-platform-backend/README.md

 - Git history = complete audit trail
 - Simple commands, no complex tooling

+## Deployment Strategy

-## Fly.io and Neon Postgres Deployment
+### CMS Backend: Fly.io with Neon PostgreSQL

-This project is configured for deployment to Fly.io with a Neon Postgres database.
+This project is configured for deployment to Fly.io with a Neon Postgres database for the CMS backend.

+### Frontend Integration: Cloudflare Pages
+The frontend deploys to Cloudflare Pages with static export optimization, consuming content from this Directus CMS via API.

 ### Prerequisites